-2. The less reliable chroniclers are known for their poisoned pen approach to rumours and could make Mount Everest out of a grain of sand even without axes to grind - and they don't say Raymond and Eleanor did the deed either; they just hint darkly.
+2. The less reliable chroniclers are known for their poisoned pen approach to rumours and could make Mount Everest out of a grain of sand even without the added goad of wanting to defame a ruling family out of personal pique for slights assumed - and they don't say Raymond and Eleanor did the deed either; they just hint darkly.

 3. The less reliable chronicles were writing decades after the events.